ESRC Conference 2014

 Economic and Social Research Council and organised by Sheri Markose from

-examine established thinking and bring together a range of new perspectives
+The conference critically examined established thinking and brought together a range of new perspectives

 on identifying future directions for macroeconomics and policy.